 The article didn’t just have a potentially unpopular conclusion.
 It deployed an argument that was fairly intricate (some might say torturous).
 To hold on to the readers’ attention, I built in a succession of conflicts: a conflict between Microsoft and the Department of Justice; between my hypothetical world and the real world; and even between good and evil.
 Conflict is good for keeping people interested.
 Most people have an innate desire to know how conflicts turn out.
 I was also very open, at the outset of the article, about the complexity of what was to follow.
 I was hoping that a weekend FT reader – I knew the article would be published on a Saturday – would want to rise to the challenge, not be put off by it.

 Readers of a comment article will typically be more patient with a writer than they will be with a news article.
 So it’s quite alright for commentators to delay their conclusion to the end, so long as the writer finds a way to retain the readers’ interest.
 The writer might use humour, emotion, conflict – a conflict of ideas, not necessarily an actual fight – to help build towards the delayed (or surprise) conclusion.

-Articles of instruction vary from the most basic type of teaching guide to stories with a lesson built-in.
+Articles of instruction range from the most basic type of teaching guide to stories with a built-in lesson.

 The internet is full of the first type, written in the form of step-by-step articles.
 You can find online examples easily: there must be gazillion or more of them at the wikiHow website, for starters.
 (You might like to check out How to Change the World, unless that’s something you have already mastered!)
 The sequencing is, of course, determined by the actions the article-writer is recommending.
 A step-by-step article doesn’t need to contain – or evoke – any emotions.
 Any sense of satisfaction or elation that the reader experiences once they have achieved a successful outcome should flow from their success in following the directions in the article, not from reading the words.